pakizarashid/thesis/README.md

 ## Known limitations

 - Single training corpus (LibriSpeech), modest scale (100–300 training utterances) — a compute-budget tradeoff, not an oversight.
-- SafeSpeech's disruption loss was reimplemented from their published formulas, not validated against their own reported numbers on their own setup.
+- SafeSpeech's disruption loss was reimplemented from their published formulas.
+Their own reported disruption magnitude (SIM drops of 66–98% across models, WER rising to 99.6%, at epsilon=8/255) is compared against ours directly (Section 3): the gentle operating point (epsilon=0.002) is real but substantially gentler (~51%).
+A follow-up epsilon sweep (Section 3) confirmed raising epsilon closes most of the gap — a second operating point (epsilon=0.015) reaches 66.7% relative disruption, inside SafeSpeech's own range, while keeping watermark ACC at 99%+ — at a real, honestly-reported quality cost (PESQ drops from 1.75 to 1.20).
+Not yet done: the same sweep repeated across VCTK/LibriTTS and at n=100 (currently n=25 spot-checks only, matching the original epsilon-calibration methodology).
 - AudioPure's checkpoint is trained on isolated spoken digits (SC09), a domain gap from this project's continuous sentences — addressed via architecture verification and precedent (see `AUDIOPURE_WRITEUP.md`), not eliminated.
 - The PGD-hybrid-protected audio (Section 3) has not been separately re-run through `audiopure_eval.py`; the claim that it also collapses under AudioPure purification (Section 4) is a reasoned inference from the shared signal chain, not a directly confirmed measurement.
 - The PGD hybrid's audio-quality numbers at the final operating point (PESQ 1.747 / STOI 0.887) are a n=4 spot-check, not the n=50 sample size used for the watermark-only baseline in Section 7.